 Order volume has increased, yet with rising prices from shipping, delayed orders, raw materials, and such, Hsiao said these circumstances have made it difficult to do business.
 In addition, backed-up ports worldwide, especially in the U.S., a significant hand tools market for Taiwanese exports, had delayed delivery times in an unprecedented fashion.
 At the same time, the influx of orders had prompted Hsiao to question the circumstances amid the surge, saying the increase of orders did not reflect the usual peak season.
 Along with other industry experts cited by local media, he believes the order surge could likely result in a business lull after the influx of demand and further disrupt the usual business operations and predictability in the industry.

 In terms of demographic issues, Taiwan's traditional industries face universal challenges similar to their counterparts in Western countries.
-However, while Western countries heavily rely on imports, manufacturing hubs still exist in Taiwan, yet could eventually lack people to work.
-Traditional industries such as hand tools and hardware often have an older, aging workforce, so once they retire, businesses would be hard-pressed to find replacements or find and retain younger workers to pass on the know-how.
-As a result, companies either need to rely on migrant workers, which have become difficult to obtain due to stricter border restrictions during the pandemic or have brought automation to production chains and greater emphasis on talent retainment.
+However, while Western countries rely heavily on imports, manufacturing hubs in Taiwan are facing a shortage of workers, and could eventually lack essential workers to maintain operations.
+Traditional industries such as hand tools and hardware often have an older, aging workforce, so once they retire, businesses will be hard-pressed to find replacements or find and retain younger workers to pass on the know-how.
+As a result, companies either need to rely on migrant workers, which have become difficult to obtain due to stricter border restrictions during the pandemic, or bring automation to production and place a greater emphasis on talent retention.

-To bridge the gap, in recent years, Taiwan Hand Tool Manufacturers Association (THTMA) had local companies, benchmark companies, China Steel Corporation, and the government pool resources together to innovate the manufacturing process and produce better quality products.
-With upstream companies such as China Steel providing quality raw materials and sub-contractors providing more specialized treatments, such as forging, heat treatment, and electroplating, Taiwanese hand tool companies quickly rolled out medium to high-end OEM products of big-name brands in the U.S. and Europe.
+To bridge the gap, in recent years, Taiwan Hand Tool Manufacturers Association (THTMA) had local companies, benchmark companies, China Steel Corporation, and the government pool combine resources to bring innovation to manufacturing process and produce better quality products.
+With upstream companies such as China Steel providing quality raw materials, and sub-contractors providing more specialized treatments, such as forging, heat treatment, and electroplating, Taiwanese hand tool companies quickly rolled out medium to high-end OEM products of big-name brands in the U.S. and Europe.

-Taiwan's hand tool products are less competitive against Chinese products in terms of prices, but with the global economy entering the third year of the pandemic, Hsiao says the circumstances have shed an unflattering light on the pre-pandemic supply chain's just-in-time model.
+Taiwan's hand tool products are less competitive against Chinese products in terms of prices, but with the global economy entering the third year of the pandemic, circumstances have shed an unflattering light on the pre-pandemic supply chain's just-in-time model.
 International policies, such as China's strict zero-COVID policies and power shortages in late 2021, have also caused further disruption of the supply chain.
-There is a need for greener energy and zero-carbon initiatives, which Hsiao says can become a deciding factor for companies deciding whether to do business in the country or not.
+There is a need for greener energy and zero-carbon initiatives, which can become a deciding factor for companies deciding whether to do business in the country or not.
 All are factors and advantages that Taiwan's hand tool industry maintains.
-THMTA Chairman Huang Hsin-te was quoted by local media Global Views, that Taiwan's hand tools industry value could hit NTD$140 billion in 2021 as of writing.
+THMTA Chairman Huang Hsin-te was quoted by local media Global Views, that Taiwan's hand tools industry value would hit NTD$140 billion for 2021.
 The current trajectory would ensure continued growth for at least another decade.